-DTE Energy is committed to reducing outages by 30% and cutting outage time in half by 2029.
-To achieve that, we’re not just making upgrades; we’re building the grid of the future.
+DTE Energy is committed to reducing outages by 30% and cutting outage time in half by the end of 2029.
+To achieve that, building the grid of the future.
 A smarter, more resilient grid that will help keep your power on, even during extreme weather.

-In Lenox Township, we’re investing $95 million to upgrade 27 miles of utility poles and power lines; build a new station that will power Armada, Marysville, and Richmond; and trim trees growing close to power lines.
+In Lenox Township, DTE is investing $95 million to rebuild 27 miles of poles and power lines; build a new station that will deliver more reliable power to customers in the area; and trim trees to prevent them from falling onto electric equipment and causing power outages.

 Our progress